jhuus/BriteKit/command-api-reference.md

 - db_path (str, optional): Path to the training database.
 Defaults to cfg.train.training_db.
 - class_name (str, optional): Name of a specific class to reextract.
 If omitted, processes all classes.
 - classes_path (str, optional): Path to CSV file listing classes to reextract.
 Alternative to class_name.
+- offset (float): Add to spectrogram offsets.
+Used when changing the spectrogram duration.
+Default is 0.
 - check (bool): If True, only check that all recording paths are accessible without updating database.
 - spec_group (str): Spectrogram group name for storing the extracted spectrograms.
 Defaults to 'default'.